kataru-lang/kataru-lang.github.io/docs/introduction.md

 > [!WARNING]
-> Using Kataru in your project requires linking a WASM library or Native DLL, which means builds like Unity WebGL are not supported at this time.
+> Using Kataru in your project requires linking a WASM library or Native DLL, which means builds like Unity WebGL and Windows x86 are not supported at this time.

 <div class="special-btns">